Circles

 Signal is a free messaging app for texts, calls, photos, and group chats that scrambles everything end-to-end, so only you and your buddy can peek—no servers or snoopers allowed.
 Run by a nonprofit, it skips ads, trackers, and data hoarding, plus lets messages vanish after a timer.
 Use it for privacy because unlike WhatsApp or iMessage, it hides who you're talking to and collects nothing, keeping chats safe from hackers and what not.

-Meshtastic is like a LoRa-powered track from Kendrick Lamar, dropping long-range texts off-grid without cell towers or Wi-Fi.
+Meshcore is like a LoRa-powered song from Kendrick Lamar, dropping long-range texts without cell towers or Wi-Fi.
 They vibe together in a self-healing mesh, relaying bars like a cypher.
-Think Wu-Tang Clan passing the mic: each memer pasess the signal miles away, encrypted for the squad only.
-Perfect for hikes or emergencies, it's open-source hardware linked via Bluetooth apps, low-power like a chill J. Cole beat.
+Think the TDE BET Cypher from 2012: each member passes the signal to each other but miles away, encrypted for the squad only.
+Perfect for hikes or emergencies, it's open-source hardware linked via Bluetooth apps, low-power, low effort.